 The Mill Shop stocks the rugs and throws woven on our Dobcross Loom.
 They make beautiful and unique gifts as well as lasting souvenirs of a visit to the Lakes and Dales.

 We take commissions for weaving small yardage and work with local wool producers, farmers and small enterprises to weave highly crafted products using wool from the Rough Fell, Herdwick and Blue Faced Leicester sheep. .

 We offer short run contract weaving using your designs and yarn.
 Woven by our expert weaving technician on the Dobcross loom.
-For more information or to discuss your weaving needs, please contact Lesley on 015396 21958.
+For more information or to discuss your weaving needs, please ring 015396 21958.

 Gilkes & Company Turbine

 In 1896 a Turbine was ordered for Farfield Mill from Gilbert Gilkes & Gordon of Kendal.